learn-academy-2022-bravo/week-5-assessment-aVictorWXYZ/interview-questions.md

   Your answer:a ruby hash is like an array but more complex.
 It allows for entering values with keys where you are able to call apon them with

-  Researched answer:
+  Researched answer: A collection of unique keys and their values.

 2. What is a gem?

-  Your answer: a Code packaged for ruby
+  Your answer: Code packaged for ruby

-  Researched answer:
+  Researched answer: A gem is a module/Library